yandex-cloud/docs/en/managed-postgresql/operations/connect.md

-# Connecting to a database in a PostgreSQL cluster
+# Connecting to a database in a {{ PG }} cluster

 In Yandex.Cloud, you can connect to a DB cluster only from a VM that has an address in the the Yandex.Cloud subnet.

 ## Authentication

-Managed Service for PostgreSQL clusters only support encrypted connections.
-Therefore, an SSL certificate is required to connect to such a cluster.
+{{ mpg-short-name }} clusters only support encrypted connections, which is why an SSL certificate is required to connect to them.
 You can prepare all the necessary authentication data as follows:

 ```bash
 $ mkdir ~/.postgresql
 $ wget "https://storage.yandexcloud.net/cloud-certs/CA.pem" -O ~/.postgresql/CA.pem
 ```

-Ready about using a certificate with `libpq` in the [documentation PostgreSQL](https://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-PARAMKEYWORDS).
+Read about using certificates with `libpq` in the [{{ PG }} documentation](https://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-PARAMKEYWORDS).

 ## Connection string